 It is often said that great wine starts in the vineyard.
 We contract with high quality vineyards to bring the best wine to you.
 Here are our current vineyards organized by AVA (American Viticultural Area):

 The Red Mountain AVA is an American Viticultural Area that includes the land surrounding Red Mountain in Benton County, Washington.
 It is part of the Yakima Valley AVA, which in turn is part of the larger Columbia Valley AVA.
 Located between Benton City and the City of West Richland, the Red Mountain AVA is the smallest in the state at only 4,040 acres in area.
 The area has 600 acres under cultivation of primarily red varietals.
 The reputation of the wines produced in this area has brought Red Mountain AVA worldwide acclaim.
 The vineyards in this appellation have produced grapes for some of the most sought after wines in Washington State

-Vineyards: Ciel du Cheval, Heart of the Hill, E&E Shaw
+Vineyards: Ciel du Cheval, E&E Shaw, Heart of the Hill, Quintessence

 Fruit That We Get: Grenache, Merlot, Mourvedre’, Pinot Gris and Syrah.